[ Insert Name of Institution ]

 - ownership is to be transferred to another institution, in which case the Institution shall obtain a written undertaking from the other institution agreeing to abide by the terms under which the funds for Equipment were granted; or

-- the Equipment is sold, in which case the Institution shall make reasonable efforts to use any funds obtained from the sale of Equipment for research-related purposes;
+- the Equipment is disposed of, in which case the Institution shall make reasonable efforts to use any funds obtained from the disposal of the Equipment for research-related purposes;

 - house, maintain and, if appropriate, insure the Equipment, and take reasonable measures to protect it during its useful life; and